offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ## The Future of the Endless Road

-As the [[Timeline|Recent Awakening]] accelerates, the Wanderer Confederations face an existential question: can a culture built on predictable routes and ancient traditions survive in a world where the very ground shifts beneath their wheels?
+As the [Recent Awakening](Timeline.md) accelerates, the Wanderer Confederations face an existential question: can a culture built on predictable routes and ancient traditions survive in a world where the very ground shifts beneath their wheels?

 Some Pathfinders advocate for permanent settlements at crucial crossroads, abandoning true nomadism for strategic positioning.
-Others push for deeper engagement with awakening ruins, believing Wanderers must master [[Architect Ruins|Architect]] technology to survive.
+Others push for deeper engagement with awakening ruins, believing Wanderers must master [Architect](Architect%20Ruins.md) technology to survive.
 Still others cling to tradition, insisting that the Endless Road will provide as it always has.

-Young Wanderers speak of the "Great Convergence"—a prophesied time when all routes lead to a single destination where the [[Architect Ruins|Architects']] purpose will finally be revealed.
+Young Wanderers speak of the "Great Convergence"—a prophesied time when all routes lead to a single destination where the [Architects'](../Architect%20Ruins.md) purpose will finally be revealed.
 Whether this represents hope or doom depends on who tells the tale, but all agree that the road ahead has never been more uncertain or more crucial to travel.

 The ancient greeting of the Wanderers—"May your wheels find purchase and your path stay true"—has taken on new urgency in these awakening times.
-For a people who have always lived between destinations, the journey itself may prove to be [[Valdris]]'s salvation or its doom.
+For a people who have always lived between destinations, the journey itself may prove to be [Valdris](Valdris.md)'s salvation or its doom.

 ---

-*For related information, see [[Political Systems/Ruin-Holder Kingdoms]], [[Political Systems/Ruin-Shunner Republics]], [[Walking Gardens of Yss'andra]], [[Timeline|Recent Awakening]], [[Music/The Endless Road - Wanderer Folk Song]], and [[World Map]]*
+*For related information, see [Political Systems/Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md), [Political Systems/Ruin-Shunner Republics](Ruin-Shunner%20Republics.md), [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md), [Recent Awakening](Timeline.md), [Music/The Endless Road - Wanderer Folk Song](../Music/The%20Endless%20Road%20-%20Wanderer%20Folk%20Song.md), and [World Map](World%20Map.md)*